Struggling With Compost? What Your Compost Pile Needs to Work Properly

 Compost comprises green (nitrogen) materials, brown (carbon) materials, air, and water.

-Like other things, your compost pile needs you to keep balanced; an improper balance of greens and browns can lead to a rotting, stinking pile of trash rather than garden soil.
+Like other things, your compost pile needs you to keep it balanced; an improper balance of greens and browns can lead to a rotting, stinking pile of trash rather than garden soil.

 Again, when you add ingredients, try to balance greens and browns so your compost pile thrives.